christopher5106/christopher5106.github.io/_posts/2016-02-04-bitmach-tutorial.markdown

     fmat.ncols
     fmat.nrows

-Two ways to access element on (row 1, column 2), either by row x column tuple, or by index (column-oriented numbering) :
+Two ways to access element on (row 1, column 2), either by *row x column* tuple, or by *index* (column-oriented numbering) :

     fmat(0,1)
     fmat(2)

-Access all elements in one column :
+Access all elements as one column :

     fmat(?)